Z-siteA Companion to the Works of Louis Zukofsky

 This poem is partially worked from a 3 Nov.
 1948 letter from Basil Bunting, in Teheran at the time.
 Bunting’s letter is mostly a response to receiving a copy of A Test of Poetry, but in turning to personal news he reports, “I have just distinguished myself by smashing my car twice in one month, after never having had an accident of any sort in my life before,” and in the second instance, “[…] the car ultimately turned over and gave me a bang on the head which kept me dazed for three days.”
 Then he adds, “I have left the Embassy and now represent the Press, capital P. I could stand no more of the Foreign Office” (HRC 21.5; Letters of Basil Bunting (2022): 189).
-From 1947-1948 Bunting was Vice-Counsellor with the British Embassy in Teheran, which he had to leave when he married a Persian in Dec.
-1948, so he took a position as foreign correspondent for The Times (London).
+From 1947-1948 Bunting was Vice-Counsellor with the British Embassy in Teheran, which he had to give up when he married a Persian in Dec.
+1948 and took a position as foreign correspondent for The Times (London).

 10 Feb.
 1949 / New Mexico Quarterly (Summer 1950)